 Leonardo Sandri (Argentina, 69) is a "transatlantic" figure born in Buenos Aires to Italian parents.
 He held the third-highest Vatican post as its chief of staff in 2000-2007.
 But he has no pastoral experience and his job overseeing eastern churches is not a power position in Rome.

 Odilo Pedro Scherer (Brazil, 63) ranks as Latin America's strongest candidate.
-Archbishop of Sao Paolo, largest diocese in the largest Catholic country, he is conservative in his country but would rank as a moderate elsewhere.
+Archbishop of Sao Paulo, largest diocese in the largest Catholic country, he is conservative in his country but would rank as a moderate elsewhere.
 The rapid growth of Protestant churches in Brazil could count against him.

 Christoph Schoenborn (Austria, 67) is a former student of Pope Benedict with a pastoral touch the pontiff lacks.
 The Vienna archbishop has ranked as papal material since editing the Church catechism in the 1990s.
 But some cautious reform stands and strong dissent by some Austrian priests could hurt him.